Caring for the planet and our community.

 In the Community

 Since the inception of her company Carmina has found ways to give back to her community.
 The company has provided opportunities for employment to those facing barriers to employment.
-This has included staff who are recent Canadians with little to no English language and college students.
+This has included staff who are young mothers needing flexible working hours, recent Canadians and college students.

 Carmina de Young has benefited from a partnership with the Centre for Social Enterprise and the Environment at Goodwill Industries.
 CEO, Michelle Quintyn shares: “Goodwill is proud to support entrepreneurs, like Carmina, to build their business, providing production space, administrative support, logistics, and business mentorship.”